 Many manufacturers do have GoTo kits they sell for upgrade purposes to their equatorial mounts that cost about $450 or so.
 Seems like you can just start to upgrade to a new GoTo EQ Mount for the same price, but to each his own.

 We have covered the GoTo computerized telescopes, and mount’s pretty comprehensively and hope it has answered any question you may have had.
-If you liked this article, you might like this Article as well.
+If you liked this article, you might like this article on What is a Compound telescope and is it Any Better?

 One thing to always remember in astronomy is not only about the different objects that you will see, but it is about the sense of discovery that can inspire you.